steelburn/dockety/README.md

 Docker client instances are cached per host for optimal performance and connection management.

+### Error Monitoring

+Dockety integrates Sentry for comprehensive error tracking and monitoring:
+- **Frontend**: React error boundaries capture UI crashes and JavaScript errors
+- **Backend**: Express middleware logs API failures and Docker operation errors
+- **Production Ready**: Environment-based Sentry DSN configuration for different deployment stages

+Configure Sentry by setting the `SENTRY_DSN` environment variable in your deployment environment.

+### Styling

+Dockety uses **Tailwind CSS via CDN** for styling:
+- **No Build Step**: Tailwind is loaded directly from CDN, eliminating PostCSS compilation
+- **Performance**: Faster builds and smaller bundle sizes
+- **Simplicity**: No additional build configuration or dependencies required
+- **Modern UI**: Clean, responsive design with utility-first CSS approach

+This approach prioritizes development speed and deployment simplicity over advanced customization needs.

 ### CI/CD Pipeline

-Dockety includes a GitHub Actions CI pipeline that:
+Dockety includes an optimized GitHub Actions CI pipeline that:
+- **Smart Builds**: Only builds frontend/backend images when respective code changes
+- **Path Filtering**: Uses git diff to detect which services need rebuilding
-- Builds Docker images for both frontend and backend services
+- **Parallel Jobs**: Separate build jobs for frontend and backend run concurrently when both change
-- Pushes images to GitHub Container Registry (ghcr.io) with both `:latest` and unique PR tags
+- **Automated Publishing**: Pushes images to GitHub Container Registry with both `:latest` and unique PR tags
-- Provides automated testing and deployment capabilities

 Images are available at:
 - `ghcr.io/steelburn/dockety-frontend:latest`
 - `ghcr.io/steelburn/dockety-backend:latest`

+This optimization significantly reduces CI execution time and costs when only one service is modified.

 ### Stopping the Application
 To stop the containers, run: